vlukiyanov/pyradixtree/README.md

 # pyradixtree

-This is a pure Python toy/experimental implementation of a radix tree, including a `MutableMapping` interface which can be used as follows:
+This is a pure Python toy implementation of a radix tree, including a `MutableMapping` interface which can be used as follows:

 ```python
 >> from pyradixtree.mapping import RadixTreeMap